jameshughes89/cs4XX-EvolutionaryComputation/site/topics/intro/intro.rst

     :width: 500 px
     :align: center

-    High level idea of most evolutionary computation algorithms.
+    High-level idea of most evolutionary computation algorithms.

-Nearly all forms of evolutionary computation follow the same idea
+* Nearly all forms of evolutionary computation follow the same idea

     * Initialize a *population* of *candidate solutions*